nikki93/pgame/readme.md

 + potential:
     - rename 'drawing' to 'visible'
     - coroutines for `cont()` instead of `entity._proto_order()`
+    - drawing is a sub of drawable, you do drawing:draw_rsubs() per frame (not drawable)
+    - updating is a sub of update(able), you do updating:update_rsubs() per frame (not update(able))
+    - use requireable modules instead of plain scripts for methods--will allow use of require for inter-method-script dependency

 + abstract:
     - individual 'pause/play' and 'visible/invisible' icons (toggling 'updating'